This page, as it stood in August 21, is available, translated by a human, into Italian, by Ahsan.

 Press "B" and the green LEDs flash alternately

-To make an Arduino do what I've described, you would use an ordinary PC (Windows, Mac, or Linux) to write the program.
+To make the buttons and LED toy I've described with an Arduino, you would use an ordinary PC (Windows, Mac, or Linux) to write the program.
+(The software is free and open source.)
 You would plug the Arduino into the ordinary PC, almost like plugging in a USB memory stick, "send" the program to the Arduino, and then it would Just Work.

 With the Pi, you could work as above, OR (more likely), you would write the program in the Pi.